nvssaiteja5/devops/README.md

 `git add <file_name>`
 * This will add a specified file to the staging area. <br/> <br/> **Staging area**  <br/>
-* It is a place where we save the file and modify the file before moving to the commit stage.
+* It is a place where we save the files and modify the files before moving them to  the commit stage.

  ***
  ### Git commit